aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module1-unit8.md

 ### Lab objectives

-After completing this lab, you will be able to:
+In this lab, you will complete the following tasks:

 + Task 1: Create a Virtual Machine to test the configuration
 + Task 2: Connect to the Test VMs using RDP